 The item was shipped well and arrived intact.

 If you're looking for a TEETHING necklace, go with full Baltic Amber.

 If you're looking for something for skin ailments, heartburn etc. Hazelwood is excellent.

 I will definitely be a return customer of Baltic Creations.

 Click Here to view this necklace and the benefits of Hazelwood.

 Both Hazelwood and Baltic Amber have a wide range of ailments they can help with!
 Just check them out! :)

 Here it is!
 An allergy friendly version of my cinnamon rolls!
 The dough is prepped in a bread machine.

-1 cup plus 2 tablespoons of Almond milk
+1 cup plus 2 tablespoons of Coconut milk

 3 tablespoons of canola oil